fahmifj/learn-web-security/01-sql-injection/03-union-attacks/README.md

 category=Pets' UNION SELECT null,'inject','inject' --
 ```

-# Lab: SQL injection UNION attack, retrieving data from other tables
+# Lab #3: SQL injection UNION attack, retrieving data from other tables

 Suppose that:
 - The original query returns two columns, both of which can hold string data.